Last updated on June 27, 2003

 "It looks as if real failure is unspeakable.
 TV has screwed up millions of people with their little rounded-off stories.
 Because that is not the way life is.
 Life is fits and starts, mostly fits.
 Life doesn't have to stop with failure.
 Not only do you not have to jump in the creek, you can even take pleasure in the general fecklessness of life ... " (p.
 75.)

 "I discovered that it is not the sex that terrifies people.
 It is that they are stuck with themselves.
 It is not knowing who they are or what to do with themselves.
 They are frightened out of their wits that they are not doing what, according to experts, books, films, TV, they are supposed to be doing.
-They, the experts, know, don't they?" ( p.
+They, the experts, know, don't they?" (p.
 88, ital in original.)

-The Myth of the Scientific Solution
+In The Myth of Psychoanalysis, the

 Read on: The Myth of Psychoanalysis.